Ashil-James/Ashil-James/README.md

 # 👨‍💻 About Me:
 I’m Ashil George James, a second-year B.Tech Computer Science student at Saintgits College of Engineering.

- ## Interests:
-<br> - I have a keen interest in artificial intelligence, competitive programing, DataStructures and Algorithm.
+<br>I have a keen interest in artificial intelligence, competitive programing, DataStructures and Algorithm.
 I enjoy exploring new technologies and am always looking forward to enhance my knowledge.

 ## 🔭 I’m currently working on